randa-mu/blocklock-solidity/README.md

 > 💡 **Note:** `blocklock.decrypt` automatically verifies the dcipher threshold decryption key for you because of the power of threshold signatures scheme!

 #### 5. Deploy the `BlocklockHandler` contract
-Please check the supprted network section to ensure your desired network is supported before deployment.
-You also need to use the deployed **BlocklockSender (Proxy)** address to initialized your contract.
+Please check the supported network section to ensure your desired network is supported before deployment.
+You also need to use the deployed **BlocklockSender (Proxy)** address to initialize your contract.

 When deploying, make sure your desired network is supported.
 Use the deployed `BlocklockSender (Proxy)` address when initializing your contract.